mceq-project/MCEq/docs/tutorial.rst

-.. tutorial:
+.. _tutorial:

 Tutorial
 --------

-The main user interface is the :class:`MCEqRun`.
-For the initialization a reference to a primary model class is required.
+The main user interface is the class :class:`MCEq.core.MCEqRun` that requires a reference to a cosmic ray model for the initialization.
 Any cosmic ray flux model from `the crflux package <http://crfluxmodels.readthedocs.org/en/latest/index.html#>`_. can be selected::